 What do I pay the apprentice?

 Your apprentice will earn a wage agreed between yourself and them.
-It is important to remember that the National Minimum Wage Regulations apply and that there are specific rates for different age groups.
+It is important to remember that the National Minimum Wage (NMW) Regulations apply and that there are specific rates for apprentices and for different age groups.

 National Minimum Wage - hourly rates from 1 April 2017

 - £7.50 - the National Living Wage for workers 25 years old and over

 - £7.05 - the main rate for workers aged 21 to 24 years old